Get Matched With Colleges

 Step 1: Complete a Four-year Degree

 A health-related degree is ideal, but it’s not a requirement.
-Keep in mind though, that several classes from health programs will be required, so if you opt to not declare a health-related major you’ll still need to find a way to fit those classes in.
+Keep in mind that several classes from health programs will be required, so if you opt to not declare a health-related major you’ll still need to find a way to fit those classes in.

 Step 2: Complete Your Graduate Degree in Physical Therapy